 In this section we report the evidence on the training index and its time evolution in the U.S. We use data from the ONET, CPS and Census databases.
 From the ONET database we use the Education, Training and Experience file, which contains data associated with the level of (i) education, (ii) work experience, (iii) on the job training and (iv) on site or in plant training for each occupation.9 The levels of each category are already classified in terms of months for work experience, job training and on site training.
 For education, we have educational attainment, which we convert into months of education above 12 years (a typical high-school degree).
 For each level within each of the four categories, we have the fraction of workers associated to it.
 We then start by estimating the time associated with each category in each occupation by using percentage frequency data.
 Take education for instance.
-For each year t and for each ONET occupation code classification j we have that a fraction $p{i,j,t}$ of workers performing the occupation has $m{i,j,t}$ months of education, where i is the education level.
-Thus, we compute the education training index of occupation j at time t as,
+For each year t and for each ONET occupation code classification t we have that a fraction t of workers performing the occupation has t months of education, where t is the education level.
+Thus, we compute the education training index of occupation t at time t as,